TechPaula/PC6502/README.md

 # PC6502
 My 6502 project in a PC104 like form factor.
-**This is VERY VERY unstable, I do not know what works and what doesn't, use at your own risk of sanity and wasted money/chips**
+**This is unstable, some things work and and some don't, use at your own risk of sanity and wasted money/chips**

 ## Status
 2025-09-08 - PCBs ordered, Parts ordered.